This post may contain affiliate links. Please see my disclosure policy for details.

-Get ready for your Pushkar travel guide.
-Pushkar is one of my all time favourite places to visit in Rajasthan.
-It’s peaceful vibes and friendly locals are the things that make me come back for more – 3 times over in fact.
-My first time being the Camel fair, Holi festival and now in August during monsoon ‘off’ season.
+Get ready for your ultimate Pushkar travel guide.
+Pushkar is one of my all-time favourite places to visit in Rajasthan.

+Its peaceful vibes and friendly locals are the things that make me come back more – 3 times over in fact.
+My first time was the Pushkar Camel fair, Holi festival, and now in August during monsoon ‘offseason.

 I instantly fall for places that have a good feeling and make me feel relaxed and Pushkar ticked all the boxes on that front.

 Although it is called a holy ‘city’ it’s actually quite urban which provides an awesome opportunity to witness village life and see some of the ‘real’ people of Rajasthan.

 It’s a relatively small place and so you don’t really need a strict itinerary here, you can just go with the flow and discover Pushkar’s amazing hospitality for yourself!

-1. It’s a hidden gem in Rajasthan
+1. Pushkar is a hidden gem in Rajasthan

-Pushkar is a tucked away in the Rajasthani hills and the easiest way to reach it is to pull into the city of Ajmer.
+Pushkar is tucked away in the Rajasthani hills and the easiest way to reach it is to pull into the city of Ajmer.

-From Jaipur it’s an easy 3 hour journey to Ajmer.
+From Jaipur, it’s an easy 3-hour journey to Ajmer.
 So easy, I decided to get the local bus for 110 rupees (so cheap!).